Upgrading a system at a dam while also protecting the fish and wildlife in an area can be a challenge.

 The submersible pumps handle medium to high flows at higher heads, but the flow-through design allows low water level operation for extended periods.
 Two 150-horsepower (hp) submersibles with a discharge bore size of 8 inches were recommended.
 A third pump would be on standby, in case either of the others encountered a problem.

 While this is not an unusual application for this submersible pump, it was unusual for a rental fleet to have this pump model available.
-Each pump measured 23 feet, 5/16 inches in diameter, 70 feet and 3/8 inches tall and weighed 2,750 pounds.
+Each pump measured 2 feet in diameter, 6 feet tall and weighed 2,750 pounds.
 LaZansky needed to figure out how to get these large pumps in place.

 “We manifolded the pumps onshore and ran 3,500 linear feet of 12-inch high-density polyethylene (HDPE) pipe up and over the dam, with a discharge point lower than the level of the pumps,” LaZansky said.
 “This meant that once the pumps were running, there wasn’t nearly as much head.”